RadAd/CmdStartup/README.md

 Details
 -------

 `Cmd.exe` can be configured to use a startup script.
-This is set the following registry entry:
+This is set in the following registry entry:
 `HKCU\Software\Microsoft\Command Processor\Autorun`.
 This installer sets up that entry for you.